Feed and Supplements

 After they are weaned at approximately two and a half to three months old (usually between 40 and 60lbs) some a bit heavier some a bit lighter depending on if they are singles, twins, triplets, first time mothers..etc.
 The kids are gradually switched on to a mix of 20% Chevreaux ,14% protein pellets with added 36% concentrate, to a protein value of 16% to 18%.
 We stop offering free choice grain when they are weaned and they are fed twice a day, 1lb, up to around 2lbs per animal divided in two feedings per day.
 Our protein pellet can substitute up to 30% hay value with no waste and is much more digestible, it is not the same as feeding regular grain and sometimes can be fed heavier to replace nutritional value that is lacking in the hay.
 So we can feed more as needed.

-By the time our kids are four to five months old they are fed the same 16% ration as the rest of our mature animals.
+By the time our kids are four to five months old and they are eating more hay they are fed around 1lb a day of the same 16% ration as the rest of our mature animals.

 Our feed grain rations and protein percentage is always being adjusted depending on hay quality fed.
 The higher the protein value in the hay the less grain and protein we need to feed in grains.

 Clean fresh water is available to all animals at all times.

 All of our feed mixes have added selenium and vitamins as a preventative oral supplement that insures neither the mother or the newborn kids will require vaccination postpartum.

 We also have salt blocks as well as special loose salt goat mineral made by our local feed company that is fed free choice to everyone it is boosted with probiotics and copper.